MinnPost/migrate-drupal-to-wordpress/results.md

 - post/tag / node/term combinations
     - Drupal: 133512
     - WordPress: 133512
-    - these were wrong.
-For example the tag 1994 World Series has 8,508 posts.
-I think this is because the ID 6712 is supposed to be spread among many different tags.
-This means the import of the tags themselves is wrong; maybe also the post/tag combination but that is unclear.
+    - These were wrong.
+For example the tag 1994 World Series had 8,508 posts.
     - This seems to have been corrected.
 The term_id was being stored in the relationship table instad of the term_taxonomy_id.
 - Images
     - need to think about how to count this properly